Upper bounds on key rates in device-independent quantum key distribution based on convex-combination attacks: Applications to DIQKD protocols

 \subsection{Protocols based on the CHSH violation}

 Within the canonical CHSH-based protocol~\cite{ABG+07,PAB+09}, the parties strive to obtain correlations maximally violating the CHSH inequality~\cite{CHSH69}.
 The value of the CHSH violation may then be used to construct a lower bound on the DW rate \eref{eq:DW_rate}~\cite{ABG+07,PAB+09,WAP20}, which, if the violation is high enough, may be positive and thus certify the possibility of distilling a secure cryptographic key.
-For this to be possible, Alice uses two binary-outcome measurements, labelled by her input $x \in \{0, 1\}$, while Bob uses three labelled by the inputs $y \in \{0, 1, 2\}$.
-In each round they select their inputs randomly, and only the rounds with $x,y \in \{0, 1\}$ are used to estimate the CHSH violation, whereas only the rounds with $\{x^*, y^* \} \eqdef \{0, 2\}$, i.e.~with the \emph{key settings} chosen, are used to distil the key.
-This formally constitutes the 2322-scenario, also when finite visibility ($V<1$ in \eqnref{eq:visibility}) is accounted for, while in case of imperfect detection ($\eta<1$ in \eqnref{eq:lossy_corr}) it becomes the 2333-scenario with the third extra outcome corresponding to the `no-click' event observed by any of the parties.
+For this to be possible, Alice uses two binary-outcome measurements, labelled by her input $x \in \{0, 1\}$, while Bob uses three labelled by the inputs $y \in \{0, 1, 2\}$, corresponding to a scenario with $m_A = 2$ and $m_B = 3$.
+In each round they select their inputs randomly, and only the rounds with $x,y \in \{0, 1\}$ are used to estimate the CHSH violation, whereas only the rounds with $(x^*, y^*) \eqdef (0, 2)$, i.e.~with the \emph{key settings} chosen, are used to distil the key.
+This formally constitutes the 2322-scenario \footnote{Recall that by $\mA\mB\nA\nB$ we denote a scenario with $\mA$ ($\mB$) measurement settings and $\nA$ ($\nB$) possible outcomes for each measurement setting on Alice's (Bob's) side.}, also when finite visibility ($V<1$ in \eqnref{eq:visibility}) is accounted for, while in case of imperfect detection ($\eta<1$ in \eqnref{eq:lossy_corr}) it becomes the 2333-scenario with the third extra outcome corresponding to the `no-click' event observed by any of the parties.